liorosenman/flights_project/readme.md

 # A clearer sign-up method
     ## In each role - create first the airportuser instance.
 ## Unsuccessful sign-up should erase the airport_user too.

+# BUGS:
+    1. get_customer_by_username // structure of query does not match function result